peterhoward42/godesktopgui/README.md

 - Using the Go `html.Template package` - as a Model/View pattern to
   generate the HTML.
-- The `github.com/shurcooL/vfsgen package` - that generates Go code that incapsulates a set of files, so they can be compiled-in the the app.
+- The `github.com/shurcooL/vfsgen package` - that generates Go code that incapsulates a set of files, so they can be compiled-in to the app.
-- The above step as a use case for `go generate`.
+- Using `go generate` to run the code generation step.
 - Using `http.FileServer` to serve static files.
 - The brilliant simplicity and utility of the `http.FileSystem` interface.
-- The spooky `http.Di`r type.
+- The thought provoking `http.Dir` type.
-- The `github.com/pkg/browser` package - for bring up a tab in the user's browser programmatically that points to a URL of your choice.
+- The `github.com/pkg/browser` package - for programmatically bringing up a tab in the user's browser that points to a URL of your choice.
 - How packages like [Bootstrap](https://getbootstrap.com/docs/3.3) provide
   a relatively quick and easy way for non-Front-End specialists to compose a decent looking GUI with rich contemporary controls.